temryakov/temryakov/README.md

- "Quality is not an act, it is a habit." - Aristotle
+ "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." - Aristotle

 <!--
 **temryakov/temryakov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.